surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

-**Character** controls the amount of high-frequency content present in most of Surge's oscillator algorithms.
+**Character** controls the amount of high-frequency content present in most of Surge XT's oscillator algorithms.
 Available choices are Warm, Neutral and Bright.

 **Global Volume** controls the last gain stage before the output.
 The